Brennall/HFH-SRD/Chapter05.md

 This spell will render any living, non-undead humanoid creature paralyzed.
 Humanoid creatures include bugbears, dryads, dwarves, elves, gnolls, gnomes, goblins, hobgoblins, kobolds, lizardmen, men, mermen, morlocks, neanderthal, naiads, ogres, pixies, sprites, and troglodytes, and other creatures no larger than an ogre and possessing 4 or fewer Hit Dice.
 Humans and demi-humans may be affected regardless of character level.
 Targets of the spell are aware, and breathe normally, but cannot take any actions, including speech.
 A successful save versus Paralysis will negate the effect.
 The spell may be cast at a single person, who makes his or her save at -2, or at a group, in which case 1d4 of the creatures in the group may be affected.

 A winged creature which is paralyzed cannot flap its wings and falls (if in flight at the time).
-A paralyzed swimmer can’t swim and may drown.
+A paralyzed swimmer can't swim and may drown.

-### Hold Portal	Range:	10’
+### Hold Portal	Range:	10'

 Arcane 1	Duration:	2d6 turns

 This spell magically holds shut a door, gate, window, or shutter of wood, metal, or stone.
 The magic affects the portal just as if it were securely closed and normally locked, though a thief may not attempt to Pick Locks upon it.
 A knock spell or a successful dispel magic spell can negate a hold portal spell.

-### Holy Chant	Range:	0’
+### Holy Chant	Range:	0'

 Divine 2	Duration:	special

-This spell is intoned continuously, bringing about supernatural intervention centered on the divine spellcaster and affecting any party members within a 30’ radius of the caster.
+This spell is intoned continuously, bringing about supernatural intervention centered on the divine spellcaster and affecting any party members within a 30' radius of the caster.
 All attack throws, damage rolls, and saving throws are made with a +1 bonus.
 Likewise, all of the rolls attempted by enemies suffer a -1 penalty.
 This effect continues so long as the caster does not move and focuses only on chanting.
 However, if he is successfully attacked and dealt damage, or otherwise physically distracted, the spell ends.
-The spell silence 15’ radius also negates the spell.
+The spell silence 15' radius also negates the spell.

 ### Infravision	Range:	touch